Steve Carr Interview

 The first project with KISS for me, was when Gene said he wanted a guitar shaped like and executioner's axe.
 I made several of these until we hit a design that is pretty much what he uses today.

 The first project with Ace was a laser guitar.
 This was really a Les Paul Custom, look-a-like, built by me, with fibre optic cables and mercury switches.
 It has been well documented what a disaster the KISS laser show was ....
 Paul's laser eye piece, the laser curtain and Ace's guitar ... none of which was very safe or would pass by any fire marshalls.
 So, the original laser guitar became the first rocket launcher guitar.
-I think Ace was using a Sunburst Smoker in 78-79, until he tried to hang it on tuner, instead of the "hook", that was attached to the back of the headstock.
-I'm pretty sure that this one took the fall in Rome.
+I think Ace was using a Sunburst Smoker in 78-79, until he tried to hang it from a tuner, instead of the "hook", that was attached to the back of the headstock.
+I'm pretty sure that this one "took the fall in Rome", as they say.
 I have pictures of it in pieces !!
 I think I made the Black one, to replace the Sunburst.
 I also glued the broken one back together, as backup.

 I gather that it was around this same period of time ('78-'79), that the idea for the first flasher/lighted guitar came to be.
 Was this your idea, or Ace's ?
 What details can you share about the guitar, without giving away all the trade secrets ?